Serena666-web/bootcamp_Serena_Wang/README.md

 # Bootcamp Repository
 ## Folder Structure
-- **homework/** → All homework contributions will be submitted here.
+- **homework/** → All homework contributions will be submitted here(most of the homework is in project/notebooks as requested).
-- **project/** → All project contributions will be submitted here.
+- **project/** → All project contributions will be submitted here(Also the
 - **class_materials/** → Local storage for class materials.
 Never pushed to GitHub.